humungus-gungi/bootyquest/README.md

 Meanwhile in space!!!
 Oasha has some tie fighters moving to intercept, and Kasgan moves to engage them.
 Kasgan takes some evasive maneuvers to avoid damage, and takes his shot - immediately destroying a tie fighter!
 Picasso takes a shot at the interceptor, and gets a triumph!!!
 The interceptor is obliterated, and kareens into a anti-astroid shield generator, destroying it!
 Greedo chases down and destroys a straggling tie fighter, and Ace crits an interceptor!!
 It's a bad day for tie fighters.

 Oasha turns off some shield generators!!
-She takes down the remaining three sheild generators on the star destroyer's starboard side.
+She takes down the remaining three shield generators on the star destroyer's starboard side.

 Star destroyer turn!!
 It has six turrets which fire at our friendly ships.
 Kasgan is hit for 6 damage!
 He's only got one health left!
 GREEDO TAKES TWO HITS AND IS DESTROYED!!!!
 More civvy ships take hits, and another is destroyed by tie fighters.
 Several asteroids start colliding with the star destroyer, and take out a shield generator and some turrets.